hayasilin/ios-coredata-development-guide/README.md

 ## Performance Tips

-- Use NSBatchInsertRequest, NSBatchUpdateRequest, NSBatchDeleteRequest for performance
+- Use NSBatchInsertRequest, NSBatchUpdateRequest, NSBatchDeleteRequest for performance.
-- Make use of a background context to avoid blocking your UI
+- Make use of a background context to avoid blocking your UI.
-- Do not pass NSManagedObject instances between queues
+- Do not pass NSManagedObject instances between queues.
-- Use NSPredicate to only fetch what you need
+- Use NSPredicate to only fetch what you need.
-- Make use of fetch limits and batch fetch
+- Make use of fetch limits and batch fetch.

 **Reference:**
 - WWDC sessions